Liebling, Timiș: History

 The first recorded mention of a settlement on present-day Liebling dates from 1332.
 The medieval village was called Beesd and appears in papal tithe records as having a parish.
 Around 1597, in a Hungarian diploma, it is mentioned as Briszt.

 The modern village was established in 1786–1788 by colonizing Protestant Germans from Pfalz and Nuremberg.
 The village was built according to a well-established plan by the Timișoara administration, under the supervision of Commissioner Wallbrunn, who ordered the construction of 290 new houses, with straight and parallel streets.
-In the first year only 102 families arrived, the rest came later.
+In the first year only 102 families arrived; the rest came later.
 The commune thus founded was named by Commissioner Wallbrunn Vécsháza, after the then governor of Banat.
 According to oral tradition, the governor, because he loved Protestants, changed it to Liebling (meaning "darling" in German), a name that became official in 1828, the year the Evangelical Lutheran church was built.

-After World War I, Romanian families moved here from the current Alba County, which, through the agrarian reform, were put in possession of land (1926).
-The Romanian population grew post-war, the Germans migrated massively, especially after 1989 and the commune is today mostly Romanian.
+After World War I, Romanian families moved here from present-day Alba County, which, through the agrarian reform, were put in possession of land (1926).
+The Romanian population grew post-war, the Germans migrated massively, especially after 1989, and the commune is today mostly Romanian.

 Demographics

-Liebling had a population of 3,723 inhabitants at the 2011 census, down 0.3% from the 2002 census.
-Most inhabitants are Romanians (86.95%), larger minorities being represented by Roma (4.27%) and Hungarians (3.38%).
-For 3.84% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (76.82%), but there are also minorities of Pentecostals (6.47%), Greek Catholics (4.75%), Roman Catholics (4.65%) and Baptists (1.75%).
-For 3.89% of the population, religious affiliation is unknown.
+Liebling had a population of 3,358 inhabitants at the 2021 census, down 9.81% from the 2011 census.
+Most inhabitants are Romanians (83.44%), larger minorities being represented by Roma (2.68%) and Hungarians (1.75%).
+For 11.4% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (72.12%), but there are also minorities of Pentecostals (7.14%), Roman Catholics (3.09%) and Greek Catholics (2.68%).
+For 12.17% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Liebling is administered by a mayor and a local council composed of 13 councilors.
+The mayor, Ioan-Gheorghe Munteanu, from the Social Democratic Party, has been in office since 2008.
+As from the 2024 local elections, the local council has the following composition by political parties: